Seycove Secondary

 All members of the North Vancouver School District community have the right to be treated fairly and consistently and should know and understand this Code of Conduct.

-Aligned with, and in addition to, the School District's Code of Conduct for students, staff, and community members, all members of the Seycove school community are expected to read, understand, and abide by our school specific expectations and guidelines.
+Aligned with, and in addition to, the School District's Code of Conduct for students, staff, and community members, all members of the Seycove school community are expected to read, understand, and abide by our school specific expectations and guidelines as outlined in the agreement and expectations below.
+The Seycove community strives to live into our school's values, of being an inclusive, respectful, and creative community who cares about each other and about the land we are fortunate to be on.

 Seycove Secondary School is a kind, caring, and safe environment where students and staff experience freedom from harm and discrimination.
 The rich expression of diversity includes but is not limited to differences in physical, cognitive, social, emotional and behavioural abilities, socioeconomic status, race, religion and cultural, sexual orientation and gender.
 Our diversity is also richly enhanced by our students of Indigenous ancestry.
 Anti-bullying measures will ensure all students enjoy a safe, inclusive and welcoming learning environment.